 Ficool

 A profound silence blanketed the training arena, broken only by the soft patter of falling sand.
-Everyone stared, utterly stunned by the cataclysm G6 had summoned and then banished with a word.
+Everyone stared, stunned by the cataclysm G6 had summoned and banished with a word.

 "Eh?
-Whatever," G6 said, as if the vanishing of a world-ending tornado was a minor inconvenience.
+Whatever," G6 said, as if dismissing a world-ending tornado was a minor inconvenience.

 << Aura of Finality: Deactivated >>

 "Are you okay?"
-Earl asked, his scolding tone vanishing into genuine alarm as he dropped to one knee beside her.
+Earl's scolding tone vanished into genuine alarm as he knelt beside her.

 Ah.
 This is annoying.
 Am I really overpowered or just weak?
 Fuck.

 "I'm fine.
-Just leave me alone for a moment," G6 gritted out, her voice strained.
+Just leave me alone for a moment," G6 gritted out, voice strained.

 "Use your ring.
-Channel a hint of your mana into it," Earl instructed, his voice low and urgent.
+Channel a hint of mana into it," Earl instructed, low and urgent.

 G6 focused, circulating a small stream of mana to her hands.
-The sleek black ring on her finger glowed with a soft blue light.
+The sleek black ring glowed with a soft blue light.

 Whoa.
 The effect is different when you're wearing it.
-A tingling sensation, like it's soothing my nerves.
+Soothing.

-"The earring is restraining your mana output, but the strain on your body was still immense," Earl explained.
-He offered his hand to help her stand.
+"The earring restrains your mana output, but the strain on your body was still immense."
+He offered his hand to help her up.

 "SHE'S HOLDING MY REISE AGAIN!"
-Keith whined, dramatically patting sand from his clothes.
+Keith whined, dramatically brushing sand from his clothes.

-"Shut up," Dio commanded, his gaze fixed on Earl and G6 with an unreadable intensity.
+"Shut up," Prince Dio commanded, gaze fixed on Earl and G6 with unreadable intensity.
 This insufferable geek.
 "Edmund, Tina.
-Clean the sand off the table," he ordered, diverting his attention.
+Clean the sand off the table," he ordered, diverting attention.

-"At once, Your Highness," Edmund replied.
-He, Tina, and Lilia swiftly began clearing the aftermath.
+"At once, Your Highness."
+Edmund, Tina, and Lilia swiftly began clearing the aftermath.

 "EARL!
 IS THE SITUATION UNDER CONTROL?"
-Dio's voice carried across the arena, sharp and clear.
+Prince Dio's voice carried across the arena, sharp and clear.

 "It is.
-Do not mind us," Earl called back without looking away from G6.
+Do not mind us."
+Earl called back without looking away.

 "Let's review the fundamentals.
-Before you attempt to level the Collegium again," Earl said, his tone leaving no room for argument.
+Before you attempt to level the Collegium again."
+Earl's tone left no argument.

 "Yeah, whatever.
-You're the one who told me to do it," G6 retorted.
+You're the one who told me to do it."

 "Listen to me, Rei.
-YOU WILL LITERALLY KILL YOURSELF CASTING SPELLS OF THAT MAGNITUDE," Earl emphasized, his voice grave.
+YOU WILL LITERALLY KILL YOURSELF CASTING SPELLS OF THAT MAGNITUDE."
+His voice was grave.
 "Your body cannot handle it."

 "Stop nagging!"

 "Then listen!
 Your body requires a mana restraint and a stabilizer ring just to manage basic fatigue.
-Do you understand how serious this is?" he scolded, trying to drill the reality into her.
+Do you understand how serious this is?"
+He scolded, drilling reality into her.

 I know, geek.
 That's why I'm doing this.
 It makes me sick every time I'm reminded how restricted I am.

 Earl made her start over.
-For what felt like an eternity, they did nothing but practice 'Wind Blade' and 'Gust' on a loop, repeating them until the output was perfectly measured at a novice's level.
+For an eternity, they practiced 'Wind Blade' and 'Gust' on a loop, repeating until the output was perfectly measured at a novice's level.

 Earl, she quickly learned, was a strict, perfection-obsessed instructor.

-"Not yet," he repeated, unmoved.
+"Not yet."
+Unmoved.
 "This will build your endurance."
-He walked over and stooped slightly to look her in the eye, a faint, knowing smile playing on his lips.
+He walked over and stooped to look her in the eye, a faint, knowing smile on his lips.
 "Aren't you in a hurry?"

 This damn geek psycho.
 He sees right through me.